prusrafal/Click-Through-Rate-Prediction-Model/README.md

 ## Usage

-This project consists of an R Markdown analysis (`project.Rmd`), a secondary analysis script (`code2.Rmd`), and a dataset (`my_data.csv`).
+This project consists of an R Markdown analysis (`project.Rmd`), and a dataset (`my_data.csv`).
 To replicate the study or explore the data with our analyses, follow these steps:

 1. **Prepare Your Environment**:
    - Ensure you have R and RStudio installed.